httpie/cli/README.rst

 +-----------------------+-----------------------------------------------------+

-You can use ``\`` to escape characters that shouldn't be used as separators (or parts thereof). e.g., ``foo\==bar`` will become a data key/value pair (``foo=`` and ``bar``) instead of a URL parameter.
+You can use ``\`` to escape characters that shouldn't be used as separators (or parts thereof).
+For instance, ``foo\==bar`` will become a data key/value pair (``foo=`` and ``bar``) instead of a URL parameter.

-Note that data fields aren't the only way to specify request data, `redirected input`_ allows passing arbitrary data to be sent with the request.
+Note that data fields aren't the only way to specify request data:
+`Redirected input`_ allows for passing arbitrary data to be sent with the request.

 ====